 Description of time series:

-The time series shows the relative sea level, water height as compared to nearby land level, for the Caribbean region.
-During the last five years there has been no notable trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.
+The time series shows the relative sea level for this region.
+During the last five years, there has been no trend and values between the 10th and 90th percentiles of all data.

 Indicator and source information: